Mirnalini-gunaraj-ds/Interactive-Dashboard-using-Python/README.md

 # Interactive-Dashboard-using-Python

-This Dashboard is created using Python's Panel and hvplot and the data is obtained from bank customer data.
+This Dashboard is created using Python's Panel and hvplot and the data is obtained from <https://data.nasdaq.com/institutional-investors>

 To serve the dashboard locally, use the command: panel serve Interactive_dashboard.ipynb